True Rummy Nose Tetra Care: Tank Setup, Diet, Tank Mates, and More

 Closing Thoughts

-The true rummy nose tetra may not be the most commonly sold of the three rummy nose species, but it carries the same appeal that has made the rummy nose group a staple of the planted tank hobby.
+The true rummy nose tetra will not be the most commonly sold of the three rummy nose species, but it carries the same appeal that has made the rummy nose group a staple of the planted tank hobby.
 That red face, those striped tails, and the way a school of them moves in perfect unison through a planted aquarium is one of those sights that never gets old.

 They ask a bit more of you than some other community fish.
 They want clean water, stable parameters, and a properly cycled tank.
 In return, they give you a living water quality monitor and some of the best schooling behavior you’ll ever see in a home aquarium.
 That’s a fair trade.